stackbit-projects/important-onion-e7e84/src/pages/index.md

     padding_bottom: large
     background_color: primary
   - type: features_section
-    title: ' The conventional MBA degree is a pointless waste of time.60% of top CEOs in India do not have an MBA degree'
+    title: ' 60% of top CEOs in India do not have an MBA degree'
     subtitle: ''
     features:
       - title: The conventional MBA degree is a pointless waste of time.